openHPI/poseidon/docs/security.md

 # Security configurations

+## TLS

+⚠️ We highly encourage the use of TLS in this API to increase the security.

+### Poseidon

+To enable TLS, you need to create an appropriate certificate first.
+You can do this in the same way [as for Nomad](https://learn.hashicorp.com/tutorials/nomad/security-enable-tls):
+- `cfssl print-defaults csr | cfssl gencert -initca - | cfssljson -bare poseidon-ca`
+- Copy `cfssl.json`
+- `echo '{}' | cfssl gencert -ca=poseidon-ca.pem -ca-key=poseidon-ca-key.pem -config=cfssl.json -hostname="<<poseidon server hostname>>,localhost,127.0.0.1" - | cfssljson -bare poseidon-server`

+Then, set `server.tls.active` or the corresponding environment variable to `true` and specify the `server.tls.certfile` and `server.tls.keyfile` options.

+### Nomad

+To enable TLS between Poseidon and Nomad, TLS needs to be first activated in Nomad.
+See [the Nomad documentation](https://learn.hashicorp.com/collections/nomad/transport-security) for a guideline on how to do that.

+Afterwards, it is *required* to set the `nomad.tls.active` config option to `true`, as Nomad will no longer accept any connections over HTTP.
+To make sure the authenticity of the Nomad host can be validated, the `nomad.tls.cafile` option has to point to a certificate of the signing authority.

+If using mutual TLS between Poseidon and Nomad is desired, the `nomad.tls.certfile` and `nomad.tls.keyfile` options can hold a client certificate.
+This certificate must be signed by the same CA as the certificates of the Nomad hosts.
+Note that mTLS can (and should) be enforced by Nomad in this case using the [verify_https_client](https://www.nomadproject.io/docs/configuration/tls#verify_https_client) configuration option.

+Here are sample configurations for [all Nomad nodes](resources/nomad.example.hcl), [the Nomad servers](resources/server.example.hcl) and [the Nomad clients](resources/client.example.hcl).

 ## Authentication

 ⚠️ Don't use authentication without TLS enabled, as otherwise the token will be transmitted in clear text.